KhushiRajurkar/Exoplanet-Habitability-Prediction-Model/README.md

 ## Confusion Matrices

-Visual evaluations for all model + sampler combinations are stored in the folder: [`Confusion Matrices`)(Confusion Matrices)
+Visual evaluations for all model + sampler combinations are stored in the folder: `Confusion Matrices`

 Each image follows the naming format:
 `<ModelName>_<SamplerName>_ConfusionMatrix.png`